intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 to the RFC series:

-1. An individual participant in the RSWG generates a proposal in the form of an Internet-Draft.
+1. An individual participant in the RSWG generates a proposal in the form of an Internet-Draft, which is submitted in full conformance with the provisions of BCP 78 and BCP 79.
-2. If there is sufficient interest in the proposal, RSWG may adopt the proposal as a draft proposal of the RSWG, much the same way a working group of the IETF or IRTF would (see {{RFC2418}}).
+2. If there is sufficient interest in the proposal, RSWG may adopt the proposal as a draft proposal of the RSWG, much the same way a working group or research group of the IETF or IRTF would (see {{RFC2418}}).
 3. The RSWG shall then further develop the proposal.
 Members of the RSAB are expected to participate in discussion relating to such proposals so that they are fully aware of proposals early in the policy definition process and so that any issues or concerns that they have will be raised during the development of the proposals and will not be left until the RSAB review period.
+The RWSG chairs are also expected to participate as individuals.
-4. At some point, if the RSWG chairs believe there may be rough consensus for the proposal to advance, they will issue a working group last call.
+4. At some point, if the RSWG chairs believe there may be rough consensus for the proposal to advance, they will issue a last call for comment within the working group.
-5. After a suitable period of time, the RSWG chairs will determine whether rough consensus for the proposal exists.
+5. After a comment period of suitable length, the RSWG chairs will determine whether rough consensus for the proposal exists (taking their own feedback as individuals into account along with feedback from other participants).
 If comments have been received and substantial changes have been made, it is expected that additional last calls may be necessary.
 6. Once consensus is established in the RSWG, the RSAB shall issue a community call for comments as further described below.
-Should substantial comments be received, the RSWG will again consider those comments and make revisions as they see fit.
+If substantial comments have been received, the RSWG will again consider those comments and make revisions as they see fit.
 At this same time, the RSAB will consider the proposal.
-7. Should substantial changes be made, additional community calls for comment should be issued by the RSAB, and again comments considered by the RSWG.
+7. If substantial changes have been made, additional community calls for comment should be issued by the RSAB, and again comments considered by the RSWG.
 8. Once all comments have been addressed, the RSWG chairs will submit the proposal to the RSAB for its consideration.